pal03377/master-thesis/thesis.typ

 // Support for automatic assessments of modeling exercises in Athena would also be beneficial.
 These are already possible using _Compass_~@compass, which is currently integrated with Artemis and is not a focus of this thesis.

 Three types of actors could have problems with the current status of Athena:
 - *Tutors* in courses with manually graded programming exercises: They cannot profit from Athena's assessment generation capabilities, because Athena does not support programming exercises.
-This means that they won't get any automatically generated suggestions for programming exercises, which would save them a lot of time.
+This means that they will not get any automatically generated suggestions for programming exercises, which would save them a lot of time.
   For text exercises, Athena currently provides suggestions for around 45\% of the submissions~@cofee2.
 - It is difficult for *developers* to extend Athena because the system is currently bound using text exercise segments and clusters to generate feedback suggestions in Artemis.
 - Also, it is difficult for *researchers* to integrate additional approaches and features into Athena, as the system is currently bound to one approach for each step in the generation process.